 Our courses are designed to educate students in the most effective and rewarding way.
 For students looking for a career switch to software development or are just at the start of their career, they can enroll in our 9-week intensive course on track to become junior developers.
 It’s a great time to start a career in this field and be a part of the quickly growing tech industry.
 Some of the companies we work with as a hiring partner include Rabobank, KPN, Adyen, WeTransfer, KLM and many others.

 The final 9th week of the program is the career accelerator week.
 This week is about preparing yourself to find your dream job.
 You'll get the latest insights of the industry, learn how to present yourself to new employers, and a land job in no time.

-Currently, our courses are held online but we hope to invite students back to our campus very soon.
+Currently, our courses are held in a hybrid learning format but we hope to invite all students back to our campus very soon.
 You can find more information about our course curriculum here.

 Making the most of the Academy

 Now you know how our academy is structured, we’ll share 5 ways to make the most of your coding program.
 The first and most important step is preparing yourself before the course.
 That means understanding the topics that will be taught and the expectations of the course.
 As the course is just 9-weeks, you want to make sure you know what to expect of the program and what's expected of you.
 If you have any questions, don’t hesitate to contact us!